- Garden / Patio

 Two bedrooms: 1 x turret king-size double with small snug, 1 x 4’ single.
 Ground floor bathroom with small bath, hand-held shower, basin and WC.
 Kitchen.
 Utility.
 Sitting room with woodburning stove and dining area in turret.

 Gas central heating with woodburning stove.
-Electric oven, ceramic hob, microwave, fridge, washing machine, tumble dryer, TV with Freeview, DVD, CD/radio, payphone, selection of books and games.
+Electric oven, ceramic hob, microwave, fridge, washing machine, tumble dryer, TV with Freeview, DVD, CD/radio, payphone, WiFi, selection of books and games.
 Fuel, power and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Allocated roadside parking space for one small/medium car only outside cottage, alternative free off road parking at pub 5 mins walk.
 Small enclosed front gravelled patio area with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop 7 mins walk, pub 5 mins downhill walk (longer coming back).
 Note: Steep cottage stairs, may be unsuitable for less mobile.
 Note: Patio is in an elevated position above the lane and parking space and cottage accessed by 12 steps up from lane and parking space, front door adjacent to neighbouring front door.
 Note: No infants or children under 5.

 Note: No infants or children under 5.